nicsuzor/wikijuris/cyberlaw/content.markdown

 1. Table of Contents
 {:toc}

-**Video Overview of Online Content Regulation in Australia by [Nicolas Suzor](https://www.youtube.com/watch?v=MXx8E2jnyGg)**

 Australia has a co-regulatory content regulation scheme.
+Under a co-regulation model, an industry body (such as the Communications Alliance) usually develops a code of practice, which is then made binding on industry participants through a legislative mechanism.
+Co-regulation is a common form of regulation in Australian media law.

-The _Online Safety Act 2021_ (Cth) requires that industry bodies or associations develop industry codes to regulate certain types of harmful online material.
-The Act provides for the eSafety Commissioner to register the codes.
+The _Online Safety Act 2021_ (Cth) sets out an expectation that industry bodies or associations will develop industry codes to regulate certain types of harmful online material.
+The Act provides for the eSafety Commissioner to register the codes if certain conditions are met.
+These include, among other things, that the Commissioner was consulted on the code and the Commissioner is satisfied that:
+•	The code was developed by a body or association that represents a particular section of the online industry, and the code deals with one or more matters relating to the online activities of those participants.
+•	To the extent to which the code deals with one or more matters of substantial relevance to the community—the code provides appropriate community safeguards for that matter or those matters.
+•	To the extent to which the code deals with one or more matters that are not of substantial relevance to the community—the code deals with that matter or those matters in an appropriate manner.
+•	The body or association published a draft of the code and invited members of the public and industry participations to make submissions, and gave consideration to any submissions that were received.

+Watch the following videos for background on online content regulation prior to the 2021 changes:

+* **Video Overview of Online Content Regulation in Australia by [Nicolas Suzor](https://www.youtube.com/watch?v=MXx8E2jnyGg)**

 * [Code for Industry Co-Regulation in Areas of Mobile and Internet Content](http://www.acma.gov.au/~/media/Content%20Classification/Regulation/pdf/Internet%20Industry%20Codes%20of%20Practice%202005.PDF) (2005)